Every year, Muslims around the world await the holy month of fasting, Ramadan. In 2023, Ramadan begins on March 23 and ends April 20, 2023.

-If you don’t have a loyalty program, you can install one and start building a relationship with customers during Ramadan and then use that relationship in the future.
+Don’t have a customer loyalty program?
+Install one to start building a relationship with customers during Ramadan and then use that relationship in the future.

 If you’re using Gameball’s loyalty programs, you can send customized messages to your customers who are likely to be celebrating Ramadan or notify them of special cashback options on products they are likely to be looking to buy.

 Give your loyalty program a boost with Gameball’s Outbound.
 Whether you have a complete loyalty program marketing strategy or want to test the waters during Ramadan, you can create outbound marketing campaigns for your website, mobile app, and email using Gameball.